tpRigToolkit/tpRigToolkit-tools-renamer/README.rst

 Automatic
 ~~~~~~~~~~~~~~~~~~~~~~
-Automatic installation for tpNameIt is not finished yet.
+Automatic installation for tpRenamer is not finished yet.

 Usage
 -------------------